 Master of Social Science (International Development), Bachelor of Electrical Engineering

 Michael is a community development practitioner with a background in engineering.
 Before joining Banksia Gardens, Michael was a project and community development worker in Sudan for three years, working with marginalised and ethic groups in the education, health and social sectors.
 Michael also volunteered in several community development projects in Egypt, Philippines and Australia.
 His practice is influenced by participatory principles and approaches to development.
 His strong passion for social justice led him to participate in the Egyptian Revolution in 2011.
 Michael loves reading, travelling and connecting with people from different backgrounds.

-Edgar Caballero Aspe
+Dr Edgar Caballero Aspe

-Education and Youth Development Coordinator
+Education and Sustainability Coordinator

 PhD Philosophy, Master of Science (Environmental Biology), Grad Cert Marine and Coastal Sciences, Bachelor of Science (Marine Biology)

 Edgar has a strong background in education and biological sciences.
 He has many years of experience teaching and working with multicultural youth from Mexico, the United States and Australia.
 Edgar complete his PhD in Environmental Education, researching his interest in creating innovative and educative experiences and opportunities for young people.
 He is part of a network of emerging environmental leaders after participating in the ‘Global Environmental Summer Academy’ in Switzerland.
 He loves speaking languages, like his native Spanish, about different cultures of the world and sharing his Mexican food skills.
 Edgar also has a moving background that includes acrobatics and dance, and firmly believes that movement and creative expressions are essential elements for learning.